 Clean the Tank

 Cleaning the tank is also part of the routine.
-Use a gravel vacuum to clean the bottom, gently wipe algae from the glass, and rinse your decorations when they look dirty.
+Use a gravel vacuum to clean the bottom, gently wipe algae from the glass and rinse your decorations when they look dirty.

 You might also encounter minor issues like cloudy water or algae.
 These are common and usually easy to fix with better cleaning and water changes.